themeselection/sneat-bootstrap-html-admin-template-free/README.md

 Automate time-consuming or repetitive tasks in your development workflow using Gulp 🥤

-> Please note, the use of Node, Webpack & Gulp and their advanced settings are totally optional.
+> Please note, that the use of Node, Webpack & Gulp, and their advanced settings are totally optional.
 You can use and customize the template without using them too.

 Installing Node & Gulp and running it is super easy in Sneat, please follow these steps and you should be ready to rock 🤘